CHT Sync Setup with Docker

 When you are done using the services, you can clean everything by running down.

-For example, in the scenario of separate couchdb instance, the command should look like:
+For example, using the local profile, the command should look like:

 To remove all the data volumes, add -v at the end of this command.